Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Introduction

 \section{Introduction}

-The main examples of affine buildings come from Bruhat-Tits theory: if $k$ is a local field, and $\mathbf G$ a $k$-simple algebraic group, then Bruhat and Tits associated to $\mathbf G$ is an affine building on which $\mathbf G(k)$ acts.
+The main examples of affine buildings come from Bruhat-Tits theory: if $k$ is a local field, and $\mathbf G$ a $k$-simple algebraic group, then Bruhat and Tits associated to $\mathbf G$ an affine building on which $\mathbf G(k)$ acts.
 In particular, cocompact lattices in $\mathbf G(k)$ also act on $X$, properly and cocompactly.
 In higher rank, such lattices are all arithmetic, by the celebrated work of Margulis and Venkataramana \cites{Margulis,Venka}.
 In particular, their algebraic structure is fairly well understood.
 For example, one can produce many finite index normal subgroups by taking congruence kernels.
-To clarify the terminology, we say that a group $\Gamma$ acting on a simplicial complex $X$ is a \emph{cocompact} (or uniform) \emph{lattice} in $X$ if it acts with finite stabilizer and a compact fundamental domain.
+To clarify the terminology, in the absence of an ambient algebraic group, we say that a group $\Gamma$ acting on a simplicial complex $X$ is a \emph{cocompact} (or uniform) \emph{lattice} in $X$ if it acts with finite stabilizer and a compact fundamental domain.

 A fundamental result of Tits (see the last corollary of \cite{Tits_cours84} as well as the book \cite{WeissBook}) is that all irreducible affine buildings of dimension at least 3 are Bruhat-Tits buildings.
 On the other hand, buildings of dimension 1 are just trees, and their cocompact lattices are virtually free.